WakiMak/trentent.github.io-forked/_posts/2015-07-10-appv5-virtualizing-and-running-local-services-stand-alone.md

 tags:
   - AppV
 ---
 AppV5 allows you to virtualize Services that run under the LocalService account.
 The issue I've seen with this approach is AppV5 will load the service for a user upon <u>environment</u> launch (which is good for VDI / desktop deployments) and the service will terminate upon that AppV environment exiting.
-For remote desktop / Citrix & deployments, this can be a big bother.
+For remote desktop / Citrix XenApp deployments, this can be a big bother.
 If the service is required for running the application the standard answer is to extract it and install it using DeploymentConfig.xml or some other on application publish.

 But what if you have a service that is NOT required to run an application, just needs to run in the background, AND can run as the LocalService?
 This service would be prime for being virtualized!